Epic Energy has a long history and strong pedigree in Australia’s energy sector.

 Since 2012, Epic Energy’s primary focus has been two major gas transmission pipelines in South Australia – the Moomba to Adelaide Pipeline System (MAPS) and the South East Pipeline System (SEPS).

-In 2019, Epic Energy acquired the Timboon West and Yawong Wind Farms in Victoria’s northwest, as part of the transition to a new energy future.
+In 2019, Epic Energy acquired the Timboon West and Yawong Wind Farms in Victoria’s northwest as part of the transition to a new energy future, and continue to grow our portfolio of renewable generation assets.

 Tenneco Gas Australia was named preferred developer of the 756km South West Queensland Pipeline and commenced construction in December 1995.